jiri-hron/MachineLearning_assignment/report/report.md

 ## 9  30.00 0.75      L2
 ```

-The `hp` parameter is specifying proportion of available training examples
+The `hp` parameter is specifying proportion of available training examples for
-which should be used for model fitting (robustness parameter), `penalty` is
+model fitting which should be used for model fitting (robustness parameter),
-type of the penalty to be used (we used L2 penalty which is more suitable
+`penalty` istype of the penalty to be used (we used L2 penalty which is more
-for environments where most of the predictors - in our cas pca transforms - are
+suitable for environments where most of the predictors - in our case pca
-expected to be significant predictors). $\lambda$ is then the regularization
+transforms - are expected to be significant predictors). $\lambda$ is
-parameter which we tried to find by by cross-validation.
+the regularization parameter which we tried to find by cross-validation.

 Additional tuning parameters used for SVM: